cindywfeng/SP-app/README.md

 2. Posting a modified message to the user, with Nodemailer.

-**_Solution_**: In order to post data from the Django back-end to the NodeJS/Express endpoint, I stringified the fetched "routine" object from the backend.
+**_Solution_**: To post data from the Django back-end to the NodeJS/Express endpoint, I stringified the fetched "routine" object from the backend.
 I attempted to modify the fetched object to customize it and make it more readable, however due to that the stringified object was sent to the express server endpoint as a default value in a form, the functions that would modify the object would not run before the POST request was made, hence reading the modified object as "undefined". **_I was only able to overcome it by adding some optional arguments to the stringify method, which made it slightly more readable._**

 ## Future Features

 1. Send customized e-mails.
 Currently, the E-mail function posts a stringified JSON object to Nodemailer that in turn creates the email sent to the user.
 The stringified object is currently the raw version of the routine object.
 I would like to find a solution that would allow me to send the modified versions of the objects so that the reports become more readable and customizable.

-2. Include charts and counters to give more detailed information about the frequency and duration of the use of the skincare products.
+2. Include charts and counters to give more detailed information about the frequency and duration of the use of skincare products.

 </pre>